Understanding Binge Drinking

 What Does it Mean if You Are Binge Drinking?

 Binge drinking can be hard to distinguish from social drinking.
-There are a few key differences that would lean more towards binge drinking, though.
+There are a few key differences that would lean more towards chronic drinking, though.

 How Common is Binge Drinking?

-Considering 1 in 6 U.S. adults have reported binge drinking at least once a week, it seems to be a very common, and accepted way to drink alcohol.
+About 1 in 6 American adults binge drink weekly, making it a popular and widely accepted way to consume alcohol.
 Also, a 2019 study shows that about 66 million U.S. residents ages 12 and over have reported binge drinking in the last 2 months.
 Because alcohol is readily available at grocery stores, restaurants, and even gas stations, binge drinking is on the rise.

 What are the Consequences and Health Effects of Binge Drinking?